geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/collapsed_non_collapsed/README.md

 This research presents an automated approach for detecting and classifying in high-resolution satellite images, particularly in the aftermath of the Hatay earthquake, utilizing Maxar high-resolution satellite imagery.
 Advanced deep learning models are employed to identify "collapsed" and "non-collapsed" building classes.

+## Objective

+The objective of this project is to develop a deep learning model for classifying high-resolution satellite images into "collapsed" and "non-collapsed" categories using various advanced architectures.
+The model aims to achieve high accuracy in identifying structural damage in satellite imagery, particularly in post-earthquake scenarios.
+Through this project, we aim to demonstrate the effectiveness of deep learning in image classification tasks and its application in real-world disaster response scenarios.

 ### Architectures
 -  **ResNet-50:** [Details](https://github.com/geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/blob/main/collapsed_non_collapsed/ResNet50/collapsed_noncollapsed_ResNet50.ipynb) -  *Summary:* Good accuracy at 77.50%.
 -  **ResNet-50V2:** [Details](https://github.com/geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/blob/main/collapsed_non_collapsed/ResNet50V2/collapsed_noncollapsed_ResNet50v2.ipynb) -  *Summary:* Remarkable accuracy at 90.00%.